rosyberti/website/python-visualization/boxplot.md

 ![An Example of a Boxplot]({{ site.baseurl }}/images/python-visualization/boxplot/fourth-boxplot.png)

 That plot looks much better!
-In the next section, we will explore how to style boxplots using the `flierprops` argument.
+In the next section, we will explore how to style boxplots using vairous methods available in matplotlib.

 ## Customizing The Appearance of Boxplots